What Color Is A Neutron Star

 Second, the interstellar medium—the gas and dust between us and the neutron star—can absorb and scatter light, altering its apparent color.
 Just as the Earth's atmosphere scatters blue light from the sun, making the sky appear blue, the interstellar medium can selectively absorb certain wavelengths, changing the color we observe.
 This effect is known as interstellar reddening.

 Third, the presence of a strong gravitational field around a neutron star can cause gravitational redshift.
-As light escapes the intense gravity, its wavelength stretches, shifting it toward the red end of the spectrum.
+On the flip side, as light escapes the intense gravity, its wavelength stretches, shifting it toward the red end of the spectrum.
 This effect is more pronounced for objects with stronger gravitational fields and can slightly influence the observed color.

 Theoretical Colors